Belgian Malinois

 The Belgian Malinois, celebrated for its agility, intelligence, and guarding capabilities, has attracted a strong following around the globe.
 This admiration has led to the formation of clubs and organizations specifically devoted to the breed.
 These entities play an essential role in the breed’s betterment, appreciation, and overall welfare, promoting quality through ethical breeding, hosting events, and disseminating educational resources.

 In the United States, the American Belgian Malinois Club (ABMC) stands as the primary institution dedicated to the Belgian Malinois.
-A member club the American Kennel Club (AKC), the ABMC provides numerous events, resources, and breed-specific information to enthusiasts and breeders.
+A member club of the American Kennel Club (AKC), the ABMC provides numerous events, resources, and breed-specific information to enthusiasts and breeders.

 In Canada, the Belgian Shepherd Dog Club of Canada (BSDCC) serves as the main organization, extending its services to all Belgian Shepherd breeds, encompassing the Malinois.
 This club is committed to enhancing the well-being and comprehensive understanding of the breed, hosting a variety of events, workshops, and shows to engage the community.